NathanNCN/Typing-game/README.md

 After cloning all you need to do is run the program inside of the IDE

 ## How to use
+When you first open the program you will be welcomed with a straight forward main menu screen.
+Here you can learn the instructions or play the game.
 ![alttext](https://user-images.githubusercontent.com/78819516/119418898-0c8ccd00-bcc7-11eb-99da-50ea3ad47530.JPG)

+If you decide to learn the instructions you need to click one the